anodeychuk/OdeyTech.SqlProvider/README.md

 # OdeyTech.SqlProvider

-**OdeyTech.SqlProvider** is a robust, user-friendly, and efficient C# library designed to simplify and streamline SQL query generation and execution for .NET applications.
+**OdeyTech.SqlProvider** is a robust, user-friendly, and efficient C# library designed to simplify and optimize the formation and execution of SQL queries for most popular RDBMS (MySQL, SQL Server, PostgreSQL, Oracle, SQLite) in .NET applications.

 ## Features

 - **Strongly-typed Column and Table Definitions**: The library provides strongly-typed column and table definitions, which enhance maintainability and reduce errors in your code.
 - **Flexible Query Generation**: With `OdeyTech.SqlProvider`, you can easily build complex SQL queries using the `SqlQueryGenerator` utility.
 It supports various query types such as `CREATE TABLE`, `SELECT`, `INSERT`, `UPDATE`, and `DELETE`, utilizing the `SqlQuerySource` object.
     - **`SqlQueryGenerator`**: This powerful utility enables you to generate different types of SQL queries, leveraging the capabilities of the `SqlQuerySource` object.
-    - **`SqlQuerySource`**: This flexible and extensible class allows you to define the structure of your SQL queries, including table names, columns, join statements, conditions, and more.
-    - **`SqlColumns`**: Represents a collection of column values for use in SQL queries.
-It provides methods to add, update, or exclude columns and their values easily.
+    - **`SqlTable`**: This class represents a SQL table in a database, providing a structured way to interact with and manipulate the table.
+It allows for the setting and retrieval of table names, prefix, and columns, as well as the adding and clearing of join, condition, and order by statements.
+    - **`SqlColumns`**: This class represents the columns of a SQL table, providing a structured way to interact with and manipulate the columns.
+	- **`SqlColumn`**: This class represents a column in a SQL query.
+It provides a structured way to define and interact with a column, including its name, data type, alias, and converters for value and name.
+- **Automated Database Verification and Creation**: The library includes built-in verification to check for the existence of the database and its necessary structures, such as tables and their relationships.
+If they are absent, it also has the capability to create them.
 - **Intuitive API**: The library offers an intuitive and easy-to-understand API, catering to both experienced and novice developers.
 - **Comprehensive Query Execution**: `OdeyTech.SqlProvider` provides comprehensive query execution features, including support for stored procedures and functions.
 - **Lightweight and Efficient**: The library is designed to be lightweight and efficient, ensuring optimal performance in projects of any size.